 After breakfast, we headed back to camp.

-We didn’t capture any more images along the way back, until we encountered a grassland pipit just a few minutes away from camp.
+We did not capture any more images along the way back, until we encountered a grassland pipit just a few minutes away from camp.
 We stopped and photographed the pipit for a minute, during which time I captured the bird calling before he promptly flew away.

 After lunch and some more time processing and publishing images, poking around online and doing some backing up of image and video files, we headed back out into the Mara plains.

 Having encountered the Cheli Pride quite a few times, we went out looking for these lions again.
-We had seen the lions in the morning, not far south from the kill site, so it was likely that they’d still be in the general area.
+We had seen the lions in the morning, not far south from the kill site, so it was likely that they would still be in the general area.

 Francis drove south-east of camp, right back to the area where we had been in the presence of the Cheli Pride for the last few game drives.